enewe101/iterable_queue/README.md

 ## Why? ##

-I don't know about you, but I'm sick of having to worry about managing the details of multiprocessing in python.
-For example, suppose you have a pool of *consumers* consuming tasks from a queue, which is being populated by a pool of *producers*.
+Suppose you have a pool of *consumers* consuming tasks from a queue, which is being populated by a pool of *producers*.
 Of course, you want the consumers to keep pulling work from the queue as long as that queue isn't empty.

 The tricky part is, if the consumers are fast, they may continually drive the queue to empty even though the producers are still busy adding work.
-This means using some kind of signalling to keep track of whether producers are still actively producing, either within the queue itself or through some side channel.
-You also need to keep track of how many consumers there are, so that the right number of "STOP" signals can be sent to the consumers.
-This gets tricky in the many to many case, and it just doesn't seem like one should have to worry about it *in any case*.

-The IterableQueue keeps track of all this stuff, taking care of signalling transparently so that you can stick to writing the producer and consumer logic.
+So, how do the consumers know if the work is really done, or if the queue is just temporarily empty?

+If you have one producer and many consumers, or if you have one consumer and many producers, you can manage it by sending special `done` signals over the queue.
+I find even that to be a bit annoying, but when you have many producers and many consumers, things get more complex.

 ## Meet `IterableQueue` ##

+`IterableQueue` handles signalling in the background to keep track of how many producers and consumers are active, so you only have to worry about doing the actual producing and consuming.
+The queue itself knows the difference between being temporarily empty, and being *done*.

 `IterableQueue` is a directed queue, which means that it has (arbitrarily many) *producer endpoints* and *consumer endpoints*.
-For consumers, the IterableQueue can be treated like an iterable, meaning the consumer will stop naturally without you having to do any signalling.

-And because the queue looks like an iterable, the consumer doesn't even have to know it's consuming a queue.
+Because it knows when it's done, it can support the iterable interface.
+That means that for consumers, the queue looks just like an iterable.
+The consumers don't even have to know they have a queue.

 Producers use the queue pretty much like a `multiprocessing.Queue`, but with one small variation: when they are done putting work on the queue, they call `queue.close()`:

 ```python